Fields of Grace

 Fields of Grace is the third studio album by contemporary Christian music band Big Daddy Weave.
-This was their second release with a major label in Fervent Records.
+It was their second release with a major label, Fervent Records.
 It was released on September 30, 2003.
-This album charted on the following Billboard's charts on October 18, 2003: No. 177 on Billboard 200, No. 8 on Christian Albums, and No. 7 on Top Heatseekers.
+The album charted on the following Billboard's charts on October 18, 2003: No. 177 on Billboard 200, No. 8 on Christian Albums, and No. 7 on Top Heatseekers.